Roy Niederhoffer: Early life and family

 Niederhoffer was born and raised in Great Neck, New York.
 His paternal great-grandparents had moved from Austria to the Lower East Side of Manhattan in the late 1800s.
 His paternal grandfather Martin (Martie), an accountant and court interpreter, married Birdie (née Kuminsky) in 1916.
 His maternal grandparents were Sam and Gertrude Eisenberg.

 His father, Dr. Arthur "Artie" Niederhoffer (1917–1981), graduated from Brooklyn College in 1937, and then from Brooklyn Law School, and finally with a Ph.D. from New York University (1963).
 His father served in the New York City Police Department for 21 years (retiring as a lieutenant), and then taught as a professor of sociology at John Jay College of Criminal Justice for 14 years.
 His father also taught at Hofstra University, Brooklyn College, New York University, Queens College, and the New York City Police Academy, authored several books on the police and criminology including Behind the Shield, The Ambivalent Force, The Gang, and The Police Family: From Station House to Ranch House (co-authored with his wife), and was awarded the President's Medal of John Jay College for his achievements in criminal justice.
 His mother, Elaine (née Eisenberg) Niederhoffer (1925–2006), was an English teacher, author, and editor who had descended from a long line of rabbis.

-He has a brother, Victor Niederhoffer, a hedge fund manager and former five-time United States squash singles champion.
+He had a brother, Victor Niederhoffer (1943–2026), a hedge fund manager and former five-time United States squash singles champion.
 He also has a sister, Dr. Diane Niederhoffer Klein, a clinical psychologist.
 Niederhoffer grew up without a television in his home.
 He is the uncle of director and author Galt Niederhoffer.
-He is married to Jenny Niederhoffer, and the family lives in Manhattan.
+He is married to Jenny Niederhoffer, and the family lives on the Upper West Side in Manhattan.